061375/GitAutoPull/README.md

 A simple program to pull a list of GIT repositories automatically to automate updates

- ## binding this program should be run using Windows Task Scheduler or a similar program
+@binding this program should be run using Windows Task Scheduler or a similar program

- ## author Jeremy Heminger jeremy.heminger@aquamorusa.com , contact@jeremyheminger.com
+@author Jeremy Heminger jeremy.heminger@aquamorusa.com , contact@jeremyheminger.com

- ## date March 14, 2020
+@date March 14, 2020

  ### version 0.0.2